emojicode/emojicode.github.io/src/guides/allegro.md

 As you can see we didn’t just replace the drawing calls but also introduced a 🍨 `cookies` which stores ten randomly placed cookie objects. `🔷🎰🆕` creates a pseudo-random number generator, an object we can ask for random numbers.
-We use it to get integers between 50 and 900, which are then converted into 🚀s with 🚂’s 🚀 method.
+We use it to get integers between 50 and 900, which are then converted into 🚀s with 🔢’s 🚀 method.
 Later on this 🍨 is iterated and 🖌 is called on each cookie.

 If you run the program you’ll see something similar to this: